Esri/esri-loader/README.md

 ### [Vue.js](https://vuejs.org/)
 - [CreateMap](https://github.com/oppoudel/CreateMap) - Create Map: City of Baltimore - https://gis.baltimorecity.gov/createmap/#/
 - [City of Baltimore: Map Gallery](https://github.com/oppoudel/MapGallery_Vue) - Map Gallery built with Vue.js that uses this library to load the ArcGIS API
+- [esri-vue-cli-example](https://github.com/tomwayson/esri-vue-cli-example) - An example of how to use esri-loader in an application built with [vue-cli](https://github.com/vuejs/vue-cli).

 ## Advanced Usage